AngeloLF/Spec2VecWithML/README.md

  * https://github.com/LSSTDESC/Spectractor

 ## Using Making jobs at CCIN2P3

-Full pipeline, for create and train few models and compare to Spectractor :
+Full pipeline, for create and train few models and compare to Spectractor.
+I make an exemple to train 4 models with the architecture SCaM on AuxTel simulations with 2 loss function ("chi2" and "MSE") and 2 learning rate (1e-4 and 1e-5)

 ### Simulation of datasets :